the-sarvesh/DataQuest/README.md

-This is DataQuest A AI powered oracle database assistance
+This is DataQuest A AI powered oracle database assistant

 # DataQuest